McLargo/mkdown-docs/docs/index.md

 - Header levels should increment by one -- don't skip levels.
 - Limit line length to 100 characters.

+There is a pre-commit to validate markdown files, so you can check it before committing.

 [Mkdocs](https://www.mkdocs.org/) as site generator for my documentation.
 Includes nice features as search, customizable layout and easy deployment to github pages, making it 100% online.